-Introduction to Hospitality Facilities Management
+Introduction to Hospitality and Facilities Management

-- 8 Weeks Part-Time/48 Hours
+- 48 Hours / 8 Weeks

 - Certificate